Material#

 - first_piola_kirchhoff_stress_analytic(F)[source]#

-Compute first Piola-Kirchhoff stress tensor analytically with stability
+Compute the exact first Piola-Kirchhoff stress tensor analytically.

 - Parameters: